 This much used abridgement is often used throughout the academic world.
 It refer to another source, text, or something else to compare with.

 A mark of disagreement that could be used if your response to something you refer to, signals "to the contrary".
 Thus, 'Cr' is a mark of disagreement; gainsaying something or someone.

 Clearly against statements, claims or tenets alluded to or referred to, as the case may be.

 For the fun of it, but persons differ.
 What one person finds humorous, another does not.
 That is a caveat.

-'With' added to names and book titles signals that the phrase or paragraph in these pages is much influenced by some other or others.
+'With' added to names and book titles signals that the phrase or paragraph in these pages is influenced by some other or others and thus deduced somehow.
 "With"may also be used for shuffled gist or when statements and phrases of others get twisted and turned, in the end to become something others did not mean.
 In such cases one may claim the changed phrases or segments as one's own, or suggest having one or several influences somewhere, whatever that or they might be.

 Like a new dress sewn from gathered pieces

 A tailor or fashion-designer may produce a modest or fashionable dress from several pieces of cloth.
 Similarly with meanings, one-liners and other phrases or periods.
 There are skills that go into it, tastes and flair.